Troop 191 was created by Michael J. Kelley and Erick Selgren

 Equipment & Uniforms: The troop has a supply of tents, stoves and patrol boxes for check-out by the Scouts.
 Scouts need to provide their personal gear: sleeping bag, backpack or duffel bag, and mess kit.
 The Field Uniform consists of the khaki scout shirt and a troop-provided neckerchief.
 We do not require BSA pants/shorts/socks/hats.
 The summer uniform is a troop-specific Activity Shirt.

-Dues/Finances: Full year dues are $90 with a $10 discount for early payment and a second $10 discount for volunteers.
-Dues for incoming Webelos are $45.
+Dues/Finances: Together, full year dues and our fundraising commitment are $165 with a $10 discount for early payment and a second $10 discount for volunteers.
+Dues for incoming Webelos are $45 with no fundraising commitment until the first fall after joining.
 Boys Life is an additional $12 if desired.
-The troop participates in the district popcorn sale in the fall and holds a spaghetti dinner and auction in March.
+The troop participates in the district popcorn sale in the fall, camp card sales in the spring, and holds a spaghetti dinner and auction in March.
 Proceeds from these fundraisers are divided between the troop and the boys with the boys’ share held in a “Scout account” for use on camp fees, high-adventure expenses, outdoor gear and other scout-related expenses.
 Summer camp fees are typically around $350.
 The troop pays adult registration fees and fees for Junior Leader Training, Woodbadge and other adult training courses.